EmeraldSlash/Stacking/README.md

 Installing it on forked player scripts is recommended for stability, but you can use it on the latest dynamically updated PlayerModule if you really want to.

+Two things on the to-do list: First, the current system of Blendables and Blends is a bit confusing (the ergonomics are alright but implementation and user communication are tough) - as the solution, I'd like to have clearly separate Blend and Values fields, and make Blends the canonical thing for whether something gets applied or not, possibly.
+Second, the CameraStacker can only be used on the PlayerModule/default camera itself, but really it is a more generic system that could be applied to any output, and the PlayerModule/camera part is just a specal use case, so maybe those two components should be separated.

 Here is some example code (last updated for version 4):
 ```luau
 -- Installation at runtime.